 Brent Duncan, M.D., was eager to return to West Louisville, a calling for him to improve the lives of families in the medically underserved area.
-Dr. Duncan, family medicine physician, will provide comprehensive primary care to patients across the lifespan at Norton Community Medical Associates – West Broadway, which opened in December.
+Dr. Duncan, family medicine physician, will provide comprehensive primary care to patients across the lifespan at Norton Community Medical Group – West Broadway, which opened in December.

 The practice is housed at the new YMCA of Greater Louisville facility at Broadway and 18th Street.

 Before joining Norton Healthcare in 2018, Dr. Duncan worked for seven years at Shawnee Christian Healthcare Center and lived in the Shawnee neighborhood with his family.
 He built strong connections with his patients there and fell in love with West Louisville.

 Caring for the whole family helps Dr. Duncan when it comes to treating children.
 Knowing details about a child’s home life allows him to better meet their physical, mental and emotional needs.

 At the new practice, Dr. Duncan said he wants to address the social determinants of health faced by most children growing up in the West End.
 Many children there are either involved in or witness community and family violence, crime or physical abuse, according to Dr. Duncan.
 He works with Family & Children’s Place, also housed at the new YMCA building, to provide integrative behavioral health care.

 Establishing contact between patients and licensed clinical social workers under the same roof increases the likelihood of follow-up care.